-Upon returning to Seattle in 1927, hired by Nellie Cornish, a respected piano teacher, to build a visual arts department for her namesake school, then primarily admired for its music and dance programs.
+Upon returning to Seattle in 1927 he was hired by Nellie Cornish, a respected piano teacher, to build a visual arts department for her namesake school, then primarily admired for its music and dance programs.
 Tobey shared a live-in studio near the Cornish School of the Arts with the teenage artist, Robert Bruce Inverarity, who was 20 years younger.
-Inverarity was blonde, six-and-a-half feet tall, pipe-smoking artist who had already achieved a degree of local notoriety.
+Inverarity was a blonde, six-and-a-half feet tall, pipe-smoking artist who had already achieved a degree of local notoriety.
 A 1928 newspaper profile described him as:

 Tobey lived in the Seattle area for most of his life before moving to Basel, Switzerland in the early 1960s with his lover, Swedish painter Pehr Hallsten.

-Living in Seattle, he worked closely with artists in the city’s large Asian community, he studied Chinese brushwork.
-He developed his signature”white writing”, inspired by the Asian calligraphy.
+Living in Seattle, he worked closely with artists in the city’s large Asian community and studied Chinese brushwork.
+He developed his signature “white writing”, inspired by the Asian calligraphy.
 His paintings reflect substance but not solidity, suggesting space with non-space and strokes of spirituality of the cosmos.

 He was probably the first painter of the Pacific Northwest School to achieve international fame.
 He was also an irritable, irascible man with many difficult relationships and only a few close friends.

 A man of his time, he was not fully out of the closet, but his gayness was an open secret.
-He was with his Hallsten for 20 years, and in 1960 they moved to Switzerland and his secretary Mark Ritter in a three-way relationship.
+He was with his Hallsten for 20 years, and in 1960 they moved to Switzerland with his secretary Mark Ritterm living as a “thruple”.
 Tobey continued to live with Ritter, after Hallsten’s death in 1966.